ZimbiX/pathfinder-elm/README.md

 ## Play

-This app hardly does anything yet, but you can check it out at:
+Currently only same-device multiplayer is supported.
+You can check it out at:

 https://pathfinder-elm.netlify.com/